 History and Mission

-Shuddhashar (শুদ্ধস্বর) was established in 1990 at the advent of the little magazine movement in Bangladesh as an independent magazine and periodical of anti-establishment writing, working towards a broader socio-cultural movement.
+Shuddhashar FreeVoice (শুদ্ধস্বর) was established in 1990 at the advent of the little magazine movement in Bangladesh as an independent magazine and periodical of anti-establishment writing, working towards a broader socio-cultural movement.
 Shuddhashar was one of the independent little magazines in Bangladesh from the 1990s to the early 2000s.
 In 2004, we also started a publishing house.
-From then until 31 October 2015, we published more than one thousand books.
-We became well-known for our commitment to finding and supporting young writers, promoting freethinking, and for our integrity in publishing material that was otherwise deemed too controversial.
+From then until 31 October 2015, we published more than a thousand books.
+We became well-known for our commitment to soliciting and supporting young writers, promoting critical thinking and progressive ideas, and publishing material otherwise deemed too controversial.

 These controversial publications — which included books critical of religious and social restrictions and taboos — led to us receiving several threats of violence.
-Some of our authors were also threatened and two of them, Avijit Roy and Ananta Bijoy, were killed in 2015.
-On 31 October, 2015, our office was brutally attacked by one of the radical Islamist militant groups in Bangladesh.
-Assailants broke into the office with the intent of killing our publisher and detained all staff while calling for blood.
-They struck the publisher down with a machete.
+Some of our authors were also threatened.
+Two of them, Avijit Roy and Ananta Bijoy, were killed in 2015 by radical Islamist militants.
+On 31 October 2015, one of Bangladesh’s radical Islamist militant groups stormed our office to kill our publisher.
+Assailants detained all the staff while calling for blood and struck down the publisher with a machete.
 He survived and continues our work to this day.

-Today, Shuddhashar is a non-profit organization committed to promoting freedom of expression, human rights, democratic culture and values, and multiculturalism.
-We aim to inspire and promote at-risk writers, artists, and journalists.
-The platform focuses on being a multicultural, intellectual, and secular voice for Nordic countries — where we are now based — and for the many countries from which our exiled writers have fled.
+Today, Shuddhashar FreeVoice is a non-profit organisation committed to promoting freedom of expression, social justice, and democratic culture and values.
+We aim to inspire and encourage at-risk writers, artists, and journalists.
+The platform focuses on being an intellectual and secular voice for Nordic countries — where we are now based — and the many countries from which our exiled contributors have fled.

 Our primary mission is to publish work at the intersection of politics, free speech, activism, and literature.
-We remain a platform committed to inspire writers and activists, especially those at risk or in exile, by providing an opportunity to share their work, as well as contribute to social and political change through the exchange of ideas.
-Shuddhashar upholds the belief that truth is not absolute; we have a responsibility to have dialogue in order to seek solutions for man-made problems as a global community by sharing ideas and values.
-We aim to connect people, knowledge, and ideas in order to collectively address societal ills and to provide a model for constructively debating solutions.
+We remain committed to inspire writers and activists, particularly those facing risks or living in exile, by offering them the opportunity to share their voices and exchange ideas and thereby contribute to social and political change.
+At Shuddhashar FreeVoice, we firmly believe that truth is multifaceted and that each of us bears the responsibility of engaging in dialogues as a unified international community to seek solutions to global challenges.
+By fostering connections between individuals, knowledge, and ideas, we strive to address cross-border societal issues collaboratively and set a constructive model for debating and implementing solutions.

-We dedicate our Shuddhashar magazine to writers at risk in all parts of the world where expressing opinions and facts has become dangerous.
-We are dedicated to those who have written in pursuit of truth; who may have stumbled along the path towards knowledge; who risked their lives for greater understanding and for justice; and who insist on the right to question, express, and challenge.
-Shuddhashar remembers those who now live in exile, whether in fear or safety, in hiding or in waiting.
+We dedicate our platform to writers at risk in all parts of the world where expressing opinions and facts has become dangerous.
+We are committed to those who have written in pursuit of truth; who may have stumbled along the path towards knowledge; who risked their lives for equality, recognition, and justice; and who insist on the right to question and challenge the status quo.
+Shuddhashar FreeVoice remembers those living in exile, whether in fear or safety, hiding or waiting.
 Too many have lost their lives because they wrote.
 We hope others will be inspired to pick up their pens and write for a better world.

-Our primary target is writers and readers who are concerned about human rights, free speech, LGBTQ+ rights, integration of immigrants and refugees, democracy, and anti-radicalisation movements.
-We also encourage students and young people to become involved in such matters.
-We know that if the youth are more politically engaged, then there is a much better chance of achieving world peace, equality, and climate control.
+Our reader base is committed to social justice, free speech, LGBTQ+ rights, refugee rights, democratic equality and progress, and the environment.
+We furthermore encourage students and young people to engage themselves in these issues.
+We know that if the youth are politically engaged, there is a better chance of achieving world peace, preserving democracy, and averting the climate crisis.

-We actively solicit and publish writers, and accept unsolicited submissions.
-Reach out to us with your ideas.
-We are interested in articles that contribute constructively to our mission.
-We do not publish work that reflects hostility or endorses stereotypes of any groups of people.
+We actively seek and publish talented writers and welcome pitches from aspiring contributors.
+Feel free to reach out to us with your unique ideas and perspectives.
+Our goal is to publish works that positively and constructively contribute to our mission.
+We do not publish content that promotes hostility or endorses stereotypes targeting any specific group of people.

-Shuddhashar is currently supported by a grant from the Fritt Ord Foundation and Kulturrådet Norway.
+Shuddhashar FreeVoice is currently supported by a grant from the Fritt Ord Foundation and Kulturrådet Norway.